 Read about Automated Performance Assessment – Rise of the Machines

-remote workforce needs to be constantly engaged to prevent their gradual isolation from the organization.
+A remote workforce must be constantly engaged to prevent their gradual isolation from the organization.

 Hence, in 2021 there will be a renewed focus on employee engagement, albeit through digital means.
 So, remote workers will need regular validation and appreciation from their supervisors and peers.

-Hence, 2021 is going to see increasing use of digital employee rewards and recognition platforms to motivate the remote workforce, promote teamwork, build organizational culture, and drive commitment and loyalty toward the organization.
+Hence, 2021 will see increasing use of digital employee rewards and recognition platforms to motivate the remote workforce, promote teamwork, build organizational culture, and drive commitment and loyalty toward the organization.

 Read about 5 Tips to Engage the Work from Home Employees

-The employee benefits model will get redefined in 2021 with the focus shifting away from ‘on-site benefits’ like a cafeteria, transportation, welfare activities, etc.
+The employee benefits model will be redefined in 2021, with the focus shifting away from ‘on-site benefits’ like a cafeteria, transportation, welfare activities, etc.

 Remote working will result in ‘at-home benefits’ such as backup power, high-speed internet, and ergonomic furniture.

-Wellness-related benefits such as health insurance, health check-ups, online fitness activities, counseling, online consultation, etc. will acquire greater importance in 2021.
+Wellness-related benefits such as health insurance, health check-ups, online fitness activities, counseling, and consultations will become more critical in 2021.

 Read about Employee Wellness Ideas for Work from Home